Here’s Everything You Need on Your Pre-Production Checklist

 If you’re working on a film that doesn’t have a budget for a location manager, check out film location websites such as Peerspace to help you scout for locations yourself.

-There’s kind of a lot of paperwork that goes into filming — and by this point, you’ve actually probably already dealt with plenty.
+There’s a lot of paperwork that goes into filming — and by this point, you’ve probably already dealt with plenty.
 But now you’re going to start signing the big contracts.
 The filming permits with local governments.
 Contracts with actors and crew (as you find them in later steps).
 And, very importantly, you need to procure production insurance.
 It’s absolutely necessary to have insurance for it even to be legal to film.

 Now you’ve got enough infrastructure in place where you can begin hiring actors.
 Your leads will probably be too busy to commit to anything before you’ve got all the specifics laid down.

-When you’re casting, generally you want to select a pool of actors to audition rather than just doing an open casting call.
-This way you can orderly schedule actors according to the parts they’re auditioning for, and you don’t have to worry about getting sidetracked by people just dropping in uninvited.
+When you’re casting, generally, you want to select a pool of actors to audition rather than just doing an open casting call.
+This way, you can orderly schedule actors according to the parts they’re auditioning for, and you don’t have to worry about getting sidetracked by people just dropping in uninvited.

 8. All the prep work

 Before you begin shooting, there’s still lots of prep work left.
 You’ll need to pre-build any sets, and any creative camera setups you’ll need to get any unorthodox shots.
 You’ll need to make sure you have all the costumes ready, as well as the costume, makeup, and style professionals you’ll need to get your actors looking right.
-Everyone needs to be lined up ahead of time, and know when to show up, and when they’ll no longer be needed.
+Everyone needs to be lined up ahead of time, knowing when to show up, and knowing when they’ll no longer be needed.